k3DW/setup-msvc/README.md

 A composite GitHub Action to download, install, and setup the environment for a particular version of MSVC on Windows.

+This is specifically meant for C++, and only installs the minimal components needed to set up the environment and compile C++.

 ## Usage example

 This example uses Visual Studio 17.13.3, as described in [this article](https://blog.ganets.ky/MsvcGha).